rawliving-germany/rawbotz/README.md

 There is a `-c` option to pass in a config file.

 As usual, for `rackup` you can specify port (`-p`) and host (`-o`) parameters.
 The path to config file has to be exposed as `RAWBOTZ_CONFIG` env var (e.g. `export RAWBOTZ_CONFIG=/path/to/rawbotz.conf`).

+### Authentication

+For sake of simplicity, you can use Sinatra/Racks http basic auth (which is not recommended).
+Therefor the `authentication` hash in `rawbotz.conf` is optional.
+Specify it (username pointing to a bcrypt hash) if you want to use lame inbuilt http basic auth.
+The passwords can e.g. be created in an irb session (`require 'bcrypt'; puts BCrypt::Password.create('my password')`).

+### via nginx and unicorn

+Follow the (sinatra recipe)[http://recipes.sinatrarb.com/p/deployment/nginx_proxied_to_unicorn].

+  mkdir tmp
+  mkdir tmp/sockets
+  mkdir tmp/pids
+  mkdir log

 ### Stock History Update via cron